Mikasha0/Meeting-Schedular/README.md

 ## Description

-A basic meeting scheduler app that lets you schedule meetings.
+A meeting schedular app that lets users set up meeting by sending emails and also has cancel meeting feature by sending mail.

 ## Development